MariaQ93/Software-Engineering-Team-Project/README.md

 design/: Design artifacts including UML diagrams and mockups. tests/: Test cases and testing documentation.

-Running the Project
+Running the Project:
-[Instructions on how to set up and run the project, including any required software or dependencies.]
+  Download src files. compile it and run it.